Bates Community Liaison Program

 - All activities organized or supported by Community Liaisons should be recorded and evaluated at their conclusion using this simple form.

-- A Community Liaison listserv is used to communicate information and as an avenue for collaboration and consultation with each other and with the committee that reviews programs/allocate funds.
+- A Community Liaison email listserv is used to communicate information and is an avenue for collaboration and consultation among Community Liaisons and with the committee that reviews programs and allocates mini-grant funds.

 - Campus Life Office